Boers

 - Intercultural Marriages

-- Intercultural marriages are less common but increasing, reflecting broader societal changes and integration.
+- Intercultural marriages are increasing, reflecting changing social dynamics.

 - Shared Educational Initiatives

-- Educational initiatives often focus on promoting understanding and cooperation between different cultural groups in South Africa.
+- Educational initiatives often focus on promoting multicultural understanding and cooperation.

 - Youth Perspectives